 You will be nervous, excited, and anxious all at once.
 You may get to the point of just being angry and frustrated as the days just seem to absolutely drag.
 This is one time during the deployment when it is critical that you keep yourself busy.

 Many wives begin to look at the list of the things they wanted to accomplish while he was gone and say where did the time go?
-If you’re in the beginning of the deployment or haven’t endured one yet, you’re probably thinking “yeah, right” but it will happen!
+If you’re at the beginning of the deployment or haven’t endured one yet, you’re probably thinking “yeah, right” but it will happen!

 Don’t stress yourself out too much about trying to cram everything into the last month.
 Your husband wants to see you and your family – he will not care that the hardwood floors have not been stripped and redone.
 Promise!